NSF QRM Scholars Program

 - Dedicate sufficient “on-your-own” time to make satisfactory progress on your identified Scholar project throughout the year; and,

-- Upon successful completion of the Program, Serve as a mentor for Incoming Scholars during the 2021-22 Program year.
+- Upon successful completion of the Program, serve as a peer mentor to fellow Scholars throughout the year.

 Please see our FAQ for any additional details regarding the above activities.